flathub-infra/documentation/blog/2025-02-21/index.md

 ## Updates

-Once an app is accepted onto Flathub, it still remains subject to various built-in protections to ensure security.
+Once an app is accepted onto Flathub, it still remains subject to number of safety protections built into the flow:

 - **Flathub maintains ownership over the manifest repo**, while app developers are invited as limited collaborators
 - **The manifest repo’s default branch is protected**, preventing direct pushes without a pull request